Frequently Asked Questions

 Where do students work?

 Cristo Rey Jesuit students work at a variety of law firms, banks, hospitals and non-profits.
-You can also download a full listing of corporate sponsors here.
+Please refer to our ‘Corporate Internship Programs’ page for more details.

 Are students trained to work?

-Prior to the school year, each student participates in a multi-week training program that helps prepare them for success in the classroom and in the work environment.
+Prior to their 9th grade school year, each student participates in a multi-week training program that helps prepare them for success in the classroom and in the work environment.

 What do students do at the companies?